pysat/pysat/docs/new_instrument.rst

 **sat_id**
-In general, this is a unique identifier for a satellite in a constellation of identical or similar satellites.
-For example, the DMSP satellites carry instrument suites across multiple spacecraft.
-These can be labeled as F11-F18.
+In general, this is a unique identifier for a satellite in a constellation of identical or similar satellites, or multiple instruments on the same satellite with different look directions.
+For example, the DMSP satellites carry similar instrument suites across multiple spacecraft.
+These are labeled as F11-F18.

 **tag**
 In general, the tag points to a specific data product.
 This could be a